Phoenix-Home-Cleaning/op_trAIder/docs/adr/adr-003-security-workflow-fixes.md

 The TRAIDER V1 security scanning pipeline encountered multiple critical issues:

-1. **GitLeaks License Error**: The workflow was configured to require a `GITLEAKS_LICENSE` secret, but GitLeaks has transitioned to an open-source model and no longer requires a license for basic secret scanning functionality.
+1. **GitLeaks License Error**: The workflow was initially configured to require a `GITLEAKS_LICENSE` secret.
+While GitLeaks has an open-source version, GitHub organizations require a license key for advanced features and organization-level scanning.

 2. **CodeQL SARIF Upload Conflicts**: Multiple CodeQL analysis jobs were attempting to upload SARIF results with the same category, causing the error: "only one run of the codeql/analyze or codeql/upload-sarif actions is allowed per job per tool/category."